CakeLancelot/OpenFusion/README.md

 ## Compiling

 OpenFusion has one external dependency: SQLite.
 The oldest compatible version is `3.33.0`.
 You can install it on Windows using `vcpkg`, and on Unix/Linux using your distribution's package manager.

-For a more indepth guide on how to set up vcpkg, [read this guide](https://openfusion.dev/docs/development/installing-sqlite-on-windows-using-vcpkg/).
+Regarding `vcpkg`: if you're using Visual Studio 2022 or later, dependencies should install automatically after opening the generated solution file.
+For older VS versions, or if you are encountering issues, try [reading this guide](https://openfusion.dev/docs/development/installing-sqlite-on-windows-using-vcpkg/) to use classic mode rather than manifest mode.

 You have two choices for compiling OpenFusion: the included Makefile and the included CMakeLists file.